Drag13/drag13.github.io/src/posts/nextjs-new-server-components/content.md

 - **Dependencies used in server components are not included in the bundle at all**.
 This reduces its size and speeds up the moment when your page becomes interactive.

 - **Server components do not participate in either hydration or the application lifecycle**, which speeds up the application's response time (giving more time for other operations) and saves your phone's battery.

-  Of course, such magic is not free, so server components have significant limitations (some of which almost completely negate their usefulness).
+Of course, such magic is not free, so server components have significant limitations (some of which almost completely negate their usefulness, at least for now).

 ## Rules and limitations of server components